saildot4k/Crystal-Chip-R34-v3/readme.txt

 	- Commented out install script for USB FW as currently not working.
           Others can experiment as needed by editing BM/FWS/LATEST/FWINFO.PBT
-	- Used El Isras USB drivers for exfat support: BDM Assault (https://github.com/israpps/BDMAssault) To Do:
+	- Used El Isras USB drivers for exfat support: BDM Assault (https://github.com/israpps/BDMAssault)
-	- Fix USB Loading.
-	- Add DEV9 mode to allow BM to boot from iHDD!
+  - Changed scripts to allow apps to be installed when booted from recovery cd.
+  - Changed scripts to only shop options for chip installed!
+IE no more seeing DFFS options on CC 1.0 and 1.1.
+  - Changed scripts so that FW choices are only applicable to the chip installed.
+          IE CC1.0-1.2 can choose BM run point, CC2.0 DFFS only.
+    To Do:
+	- Fix USB/HDD BM Loading.
+Though do we want that?I think it to be too convoluted for most users...IE USB/HDD IRXs still have to be on MC0/1
 	- CC1.X support loading BM from any source without needing multiple FW IE boot order
 	- Add support/Custom Firmware for 8MB (64megabit) AT45DB642D-CNC chip.
-Needs 1052
+Needs 1052-byte
+          page flash implemented.
+(IN TESTING I think CC team had a mistake for CC2.0 SLE) notes for R34v1 and v2 in CCHW.S are sure incorrect for page size used along with output expected.

 Release 34 v2 by Jones23
     Fixes/Changes: